JessyPiesco/JessyPiesco/README.md

 •Fun fact: I can usually predict the "bad guy" in a movie within the first 10 minutes! 🎥

  When I'm not coding or studying, I enjoy playing games and sipping on a glass of wine.
-I'm currently working on Corks (under the reciprocity of Wino's), always lets me pick the best wines. 🍷
+I'm currently working on Corks (under the reciprocity of Wino's), which lets me pick the best wines. 🍷

 •Fun fact: My favorite PS4 game is Horizon Zero Dawn. 🕹️